-Light chain deposition disease (LCDD) is a rare disease involving deposition of amorphous non-amyloid monoclonal immunoglobulin light chains, most often kappa restricted, along basement membranes^{1-3}.
-It is frequently associated with plasma cell disorders such as multiple myeloma (MM) or other B cell lymphoproliferative disorders though, sometimes no clonal B lymphocytes/plasma cells can be identified.
-LCDD typically involves organs, the kidneys being the cardinal organ involved, but also rarely the heart, liver and peripheral nerves ^{1-7}.
+Light chain deposition disease (LCDD) is a rare disease involving deposition of amorphous non-amyloid monoclonal immunoglobulin light chains (AL), most often κ restricted, along basement membranes.
+It is frequently associated with plasma cell disorders such as multiple myeloma (MM) or other B-cell lymphoproliferative disorders though, sometimes no clonal B-lymphocytes/plasma cells can be identified.
+LCDD typically involves organs, the kidneys being the cardinal organ involved, but also rarely the heart, liver and peripheral nerves. $^{1-7}$

 Therapeutic approaches historically have been adapted from the treatment algorithm followed for MM.
-Both bortezomib and lenalidomide based regimens have shown encouraging results^{3,9}.
-High dose melphalan followed by autologous stem cell transplantation (ASCT) has also shown favorable outcomes in few retrospective studies with a limited number of patients focusing on LCDD/Heavy Chain DD, demonstrating that haematological response along with some organ responses can be achieved10-12.
-However, the role of ASCT remains, on occasion, controversial in this setting, especially as these patients quite frequently demonstrate marked renal impairment, sometimes requiring renal replacement therapy (RRT).
+Both bortezomib and lenalidomide based regimens have shown encouraging results.89 High-dose melphalan followed by autologous stem cell transplantation (ASCT) has also shown favorable outcomes in few retrospective studies with a limited number of patients focusing on LCDD/heavy chain DD, demonstrating that hematological response along with some organ responses can be achieved.10-12 However, the role of ASCT remains, on occasion, controversial in this setting, especially as these patients quite frequently demonstrate marked renal impairment, sometimes requiring renal replacement therapy (RRT).
 Therefore, ASCT toxicity and morbidity in this setting can be a considerable challenge.
-Of note, successful reversal of renal failure with RRT independence has been previously reported following ASCT in some cases13.
+Of note, successful reversal of renal failure with RRT independence has been previously reported following ASCT in some cases.13

-We hereby report outcomes from a retrospective, multicentre, EBMT-registry based study of 51 adult patients with a confirmed diagnosis of LCDD who underwent ASCT, assessing toxicity and efficacy with regard to both hematological and renal responses.
+We hereby report outcomes from a retrospective, multicentre, European Society for Blood and Bone Marrow Transplantation (EBMT) registry-based study of 51 adult patients with a confirmed diagnosis of LCDD who underwent ASCT, assessing toxicity and efficacy with regard to both hematological and renal responses.